On Az\'ema-Yor processes, their optimal properties and the Bachelier-drawdown equation: The Bachelier--drawdown equation

-The Drawdown equation \eqref{eq:bachDD} was solved previously by Cvitani\'c and Karatzas \cite{CK95} for $w(y)=\gamma y$, $\gamma\in (0,1)$ and recently by Elie and Touzi \cite{ET08}.
-The use of Az\'ema--Yor processes simplifies considerably the proof and allows for a general $w$ and $X$.
+The drawdown equation \eqref{eq:bachDD} was solved previously by Cvitani\'{c} and Karat\-zas~\cite{CK95} for $w(y)=\gamma y$, $\gamma\in(0,1)$, and recently by Elie and Touzi~\cite{ET08}.
+The use of Az\'{e}ma--Yor processes simplifies considerably the proof and allows for a general $w$ and $X$.
 We have shown that this equation has a unique strong solution and is equivalent to the Bachelier equation.